jounathaen/sync/docs/Index.md

 REMOTE FILE SYNC
 ====================

+A Client for Syncing 2 Directories:

 PROJECT DESCRIPTION:
 ------------------------
 A Client for Syncing 2 Directories:

 ### Procedure: ###
-    Inform REMOTE of sync
+- Inform REMOTE of sync
-    Generating hash list of files on HOST (recoursively, content only, md5 hash) Generating hash list of files on REMOTE (recoursively, content only, md5 hash) Transmitting list from REMOTE to HOST (name, path, modified date and hash) Comparing the lists on HOST (Sort the lists!)
+- Generating hash list of files on HOST (recursively, content only, md5 hash)
+- Generating hash list of files on REMOTE (recursively, content only, md5 hash)
+- Transmitting list from REMOTE to HOST (name, path, modified date and hash)
+- Comparing the lists on HOST
   - For each name in List 1 search Name in List 2
-        - Found name in Both: Compare Checksums
+  - Found name in both lists: Compare checksums
-          - Checksums are the same: Discard entry (no sync needed)
+    - Checksums are the same: Go to next entry (no sync needed)
     - Checksums differ: Sync newer one
   - Not found Name in List 1
-          - Write on lists: Transmit from 1 to 2 OR delete on 2 (depending on Setting)
+    - Write on lists: Transmit from HOST to REMOTE OR delete on HOST (depending on Setting)
-        - Same for List 2 / Delete files from List 2 and use remaining files
+  - Same for List 2
-          - Write on List: Transmit from 2 to 1 OR delete on 1 (depending on Setting)
+    - Write on List: Transmit from REMOTE to HOST OR delete on REMOTE (depending on Setting)
   Afterwards: 4 lists: (maybe interactive see command line param)
-                  1. Files from HOST to REMOTE
+            1. Files to transfer from HOST to REMOTE
-                  2. Files from REMOTE to HOST
+            2. Files to transfer from REMOTE to HOST
             3. Files to delete on HOST
             4. Files to delete on REMOTE
-    transmit list 2 & 4 to REMOTE
+- transmit list 2 & 4 to REMOTE
-    delete files & directories deletion list
+- delete files & directories deletion list
-    transmit files from HOST to REMOTE      ----\_____simultaneous transmit files from REMOTE to HOST      ----/
+- transmit files from HOST to REMOTE
+- transmit files from REMOTE to HOST
 - Manually correct time stamps
 Done :-)

-### Cases: ###
+### Possible File Collisions: ###
 * File has same signature on both PC
   -> Do Nothing
 * File has different signature on PCs